Lesson 0: Pronunciation & Vocabulary Structure

 All pronounced as you would expect in English or IPA, with the details of:

-- R pronounced as 'tt' in butter (IPA ɾ, also r)
+- R pronounced as 'tt' in butter (IPA ɾ, r)

 Vowels